synw/django-jssor/README.md

 Configuration
 --------------

-Add 'jssor' to your INSTALLED_APPS

-Create `media` folder contains these subfolders: `jssor, jssor/thumbnails`

 Requirement: a block `{% block extra_head %}` in the \<head\> tag of the base template to load the necessary javascript